 Records from other institutions are kept on file for a period of five years.
-Former students who have not enrolled during the past five years must resubmit transcripts, documentation, and pay the application fee when reapplying to the university.
+Former students who did not enroll during the past five years must resubmit transcripts, documentation, and pay the application fee when reapplying to the university.

-Once a document is submitted to UHCL, it becomes the property of the university and will not be returned or otherwise sent by e-mail, fax or mail to another institution or entity.
-Students may receive a copy of their previously submitted transcripts or scores, in person, by bringing a valid Texas Driver's License or ID to the Office of Admissions and completing a request form to release the information.
+Once a document is submitted to University of Houston-Clear Lake, it becomes the property of the university and will not be returned or otherwise sent by e-mail, fax or US mail to another institution or entity.
+Students may receive a copy of their previously submitted transcripts or scores in person, by bringing a valid Texas Driver's License or ID to the Office of Admissions and completing a request form to release the information.